Some thoughts regarding Cohennet-Faulcon

 It is not clear when Aymé I died but my assumption is he was possibly living till around 1530, though there is no clear evidence to think so (Q.14).
 As we see in Jean II — his identity (Q.9), during the events before and after Sire de Pontvoyre's murder, there were several Faulcon occurrences, Jean was clearly there, and his brother mentioned seems to be Claude II, but also possibly it was Aymé I who was at the family's house and told the news of Sire de Pontvoyre's death to Claude Mareste.
 He was anyway the last person to hold the heraldic title Faulcon (Q.6; after that all the mentions to Falucon were to the family name).

 The family name Cohennet finally disappeared during 1530s, except the mention of 1536 (X15) and possible mention of 1541 (X16).
-The latter occurrence is somewhat unclear, but it is likely the complier found the name Cohennet in the primary source.
+The latter occurrence is somewhat unclear, but it is likely the compiler found the name Cohennet in the primary source.
 It is possible to think Jean II and Claude II's generation was the last generation to use Cohennet, since last occurrence of Cohennet seems to be 1541 and the two died by 1542.
 Is it a mere coincidence, that after the last office holder died, Faulcon survived solely as a family name?
 (Q.8) However we should be careful that this kind of asumption can be totally reverted once we find any new evidence.

 Q.13 Aymé and/or Aymon?

 Can Aymone (E2) and Amedeo (M1) be the same person?
 Yes I agree that Aymon and Amadeus (or Amédée, Aymé) are etymologically not related at all, yet sometimes confusion seems to occur: compare E3 and M4.
 Here it is evident both Mottier and Megard are looking into same folios in the manuscript.
 Since we have M2, 3, 5, 6 instances, it seems most likely all of these refer to the same person and also most likely Aymon should read Aymé.
 Also there is this remark: Pour le prénom Ayme, qui est écrit tantôt Aymoz ou Emoz tantôt Ayme, nous avons jugé que, malgre une influence toujours possible du prénom Aimé...
 [Santschi, Catherine, "La chronique lausannoise de Jean Vullyamoz", in Revue historique vaudoise, vol.78, 1970, pp.15ff., p.23].
 If there were both Aymone and Aymé, which of the two was Faulcon, and also which title did the other bear?
 Actually, there seems to have been no available office.
 The Dukes once had heraldic offices such as Nice or Genève but in the early sixteenth century we do not have any occurrences of offices which were annonymously held.
 For all the known offices, we know who were their holders during Aymone/Aymé's days.
 If we take all of these things into account, it is fairly reasonable a conclusion that Aymone and Aymé were same person.
-There is one question, that this confusion was caused by the people of the days, or authors and compliers of the books and materials I refer.
+There is one question, that this confusion was caused by the people of the days, or authors and compilers of the books and materials I refer.
 Both are possible and anyway it does not affect my conclusion for now.
 There is an example of the former: Son successeur Amé, ou comme l'appelaient les Fribourgeois Aymon de Gingins [Daguet, Alexandre, "47.
 L'abbé de Bonmont Aymon ou Amé de Gingins, candidat des Fribourgeois, à l'Evêché de Genève (1513)", in Anzeiger für schweizerische Geschichte, Band 4, 1883, Heft 2, pp.135-136, p.135.
 (Pierre Faulcon ou Falk mentioned here should be Pierre Falck.
 See Faulcons elsewhere also.)].

 Jean II — his identity (Q.9)